 Dr. Bhatia obtained his medical degree from University of Medicine and Dentistry of New Jersey.
 He completed both his medicine and nephrology training at Boston University.
-Recognized as one of Boston’s top nephrologists by the Boston Magazine, Dr. Bhatia has overseen the clinical nephrology services at Boston Medical Center (BMC) since 2006.
+Recognized as one of Boston’s top nephrologists by the Boston Magazine, Dr. Bhatia has overseen the clinical nephrology services at Boston Medical Center (BMC) since 2006 and is the medical director of Davita-Boston, the largest dialysis unit in Massachusetts.
 He is a member of the Medical Advisory Board of the National Kidney Foundation of New England and serves on the ESRD Divisional Board of the ESRD Network of New England.
 He is a Co-Chair of the ESRD Task Force at BMC.
 The ESRD Task Force strives to improve the transition of care from CKD to ESRD.
+He is the 2018 recipient of the Evans Clinician Designation.

+Dr. Bonegio is Associate Chief of Nephrology for the VA-Boston Healthcare System.
 Dr. Bonegio received his medical degree from University of the Witwatersrand in South Africa.
-He completed his initial training in medicine and nephrology in South Africa before moving to the US to complete nephrology fellowship and PhD in molecular medicine at Boston University.
-His basic research work focuses on investigating the pathobiology of immune-complex glomerulonephritis.
-He is also active in conducting clinical trials on lupus nephritis, and, with Dr. Menn, has established an auto-immune disease registry for clinical studies at Boston Medical Center.
-In addition to research, Dr. Bonegio is a recognized educator who has won awards and commendations for teaching and mentorship from all levels of trainees.
+He completed his initial training in medicine and nephrology in South Africa before moving to the US to complete nephrology fellowship.
+He subsequently earned a PhD in molecular medicine under the mentorship of Dr. David Salant at Boston University.
+His basic research work focuses on investigating the pathobiology of immune-complex and lupus-associated glomerulonephritis.
+He is also active in conducting clinical trials on lupus, focal sclerosis and membranous nephropathy, and, with Dr. Menn, has established an auto-immune disease registry for clinical studies at Boston Medical Center.
+In addition to research, Dr. Bonegio is a recognized educator who has won awards and commendations for teaching and mentorship from all levels of trainees.”

 Dr. Borkan received his medical degree from University of Cincinnati.
 He completed his initial clinical and research training in nephrology at University of Chicago.
 He continued his nephrology research training at Boston University and joined BU’s nephrology section as a faculty in 1989.
 Dr. Borkan’s laboratory, which has been funded by the NIH for more than 15 years, examines the cellular mechanisms of ischemic acute kidney injury.
 He is also a noted medical educator who has been recognized with several awards for excellence in teaching from medical students, residents, fellows, and faculty at Boston University.
-Most recently, he was the finalist for the Metcalf Teaching Award (one of the highest awards given to a BU faculty) and received the Grant V. Rodkey Award from the Massachusetts Medical Society for significant contributions to medical education and mentoring activities.
+Most recently, he was named 2019 Educator of the Year by BU School of Medicine, was the finalist for the Metcalf Teaching Award (one of the highest awards given to a BU faculty) and received the Grant V. Rodkey Award from the Massachusetts Medical Society for significant contributions to medical education and mentoring activities.
 Currently, Dr. Borkan serves as a Co-Director of BU’s MD PhD Program.

 Dr. Chitalia obtained his medical degree from University of Bombay.
 He completed his initial training in medicine and nephrology in India.
 After moving to the US, he completed medicine residency at St. Vincent’s Medical Center, nephrology fellowship and PhD in molecular medicine at Boston University, and post-doctoral training in the laboratory of Elazer Edelman at Harvard-MIT Division of Science and Technology.
 Dr. Chitalia is an accomplished physician-scientist whose NIH-funded laboratory focuses on understanding the post-translational modifications of proteins and their role in kidney failure and cancer-related vascular pathologies.
-Dr. Chitalia has received multiple awards for his research and mentorship, including the 2016 Outstanding Mentor Award from Boston University.
+Dr. Chitalia has received multiple awards for his research and mentorship, including the 2016 Outstanding Mentor Award from Boston University and 2019 Senior Research Mentor Award from the Department of Medicine.
 Dr. Chitalia serves as a Co-Director of BU’s Thrombosis to Hemostasis Affinity Research Collaborative.

 Dr. Cohen graduated from Jefferson Medical College and received his clinical and research training in nephrology at University of Chicago.
 In addition, he received advanced training in molecular biology and protein chemistry at Beth Israel Deaconess Medical Center and Harvard Medical School in the laboratory of Dr. Vikas P. Sukhatme.
 Dr. Cohen’s research interests are in the molecular basis of kidney cancer, cystic kidney disease and kidney development.
 His laboratory has identified a new family of transcription factor and ubiquitin ligase proteins called the Jade family of proteins that play an important role in kidney cancer and cyst formation.
 Dr. Cohen’s scientific contributions have been recognized by election to the American Society of Clinical Investigation.

-Dr. Francis obtained his medical degree from Lebanese University.
+Dr. Francis obtained his medical degree from Lebanese University School of Medicine .
 He completed his medicine residency and nephrology fellowship at Hospital of Saint Raphael and Yale University.
 He subsequently did kidney and pancreas transplantation fellowship at Beth Israel Deaconess Medical Center and Harvard Medical School.
-Dr. Francis conducts clinical research in kidney transplantation, and has a special interest in thrombotic microangiopathy and complement-mediated diseases.
+He is UNOS certified transplant physician, and serves as the Medical Director of the kidney transplant program at BUSM and the Medical Director of the pancreas transplant program at BWH.
+Dr. Francis is the Quality Director in the section of Transplant Surgery.
+He conducts clinical research in kidney transplantation, and has a special interest in thrombotic microangiopathy and complement-mediated diseases.
 He is also an accomplished educator who has won several excellence in teaching awards from the Department of Medicine.
 Dr. Francis serves as a Co-Director of BU’s Thrombosis and Microangiopathy Collaborative.
+He is also the Co-Director of the affinity research collaborative (ARC) on thrombosis and homeostasis at BUSM.

 Dr. Ghai received his medical degree from Wayne State University School of Medicine.
 He completed both his medicine and nephrology training at Boston University.
 Dr. Ghai is an active transplant nephrologist with a special interest in health system improvements within the inpatient setting.
 He is active in medical education at all levels, and directs nephrology clinical conferences and Boston Medical Center’s acute dialysis program.

 Dr. Havasi graduated from Semmelweis University School of Medicine in Hungary and completed nephrology training at Boston University.
 As a recipient of the National Kidney Foundation Research Fellow Award, she undertook research training at BU investigating the cytoprotective mechanisms of Hsp27 in ischemic renal cell injury and apoptosis.
-She joined BU’s nephrology section as a faculty in 2008, and continues basic and translational research in the area of renal cell injury and proteinuric kidney diseases using cell culture and animal models.
+She joined BU’s nephrology section as a faculty in 2008, and continues basic, translational and clinical research in the area of systemic amyloidosis, renal cell injury and proteinuric kidney diseases.
+She has a special clinical and research interest in onco-nephrology and amyloidosis, and is a faculty in BU’s Amyloidosis Center.
 She is the recipient of the American Heart Association Scientist Development Grant and the NIH K08 award.
-She also has a special clinical and research interest in onco-nephrology and amyloidosis, and is a faculty in BU’s Amyloidosis Center.
+She is also the 2019 recipient of the Evans Clinician Designation.
 Dr. Havasi is a Co-Director of BU’s Mitochondria Affinity Research Collaborative, and Director of Nephrology Fellowship Program’s Onco-nephrology / Amyloidosis Pathway.

-Dr. Lu obtained his medical degree from Zhejiang University in China and his Masters in Science degree from Northeastern University.
+Dr. Lu obtained his medical degree from Zhejiang University School of Medicine in China and his Masters in Science degree from Northeastern University in the US.
 He completed his post-doctoral training in the Renal Division and Genetics Division at Brigham and Women’s Hospital and Harvard Medical School.
-Dr. Lu works exclusively as a medical scientist and a mentor to post-doctoral fellows and graduate students.
-His laboratory focuses on basic science and translational research of kidney development, congenital anomalies of the kidney and urinary tract (CAKUT), podocyte biology and injury, pericyte biology and injury, and discovery of novel drug targets for patients with chronic kidney disease.
+Dr. Lu works as a research faculty and a mentor for fellows, postdocs, and students.
+He is a member of the Training Oversight Committee of NIH’s T32 Research Training Program in the Renal Section.
+Dr. Lu’s laboratory focuses on basic science and translational research of kidney development, congenital anomalies of the kidney and urinary tract (CAKUT), podocyte biology and injury, pericyte biology and renal fibrosis, and discovery of novel drug targets for patients with chronic kidney disease.
 Dr. Lu is a fellow of the American Society of Nephrology and a member of NIH grant review study sections.

 Dr. Menn obtained her medical degree from Technion – Israel Institute of Technology.
 She completed her initial clinical training in Israel before moving to the US to complete nephrology clinical and research fellowship at Boston University.
 She has a special interest in auto-immune kidney diseases in general and lupus nephritis in particular.
 As a nephrology fellow, she studied interferon regulating pathways in both lupus mice models and human cells.
 Dr. Menn is also active in conducting clinical trials on lupus nephritis and co-directs a multidisciplinary lupus and autoimmune clinic at Boston Medical Center.
 With Dr. Bonegio, she has established an auto-immune disease registry for clinical studies at Boston Medical Center.
 She is a faculty in BU’s Amyloidosis Center, and is a Director of Nephrology Fellowship Program’s Lupus Nephritis / Auto-immune Disease Pathway.
 She is also a recipient of the NKF’s Young Investigators Grant.